Key Learning Points

 Herbs are also categorised according to other properties such as:

-Every herb has a part of itself (root, leaf, bark, fruit) that is used, sometimes several parts, and each part works differently form the others.
+Every herb has a part of itself (root, leaf, bark, fruit) that is used, sometimes several parts, and each part works differently from the others.

 Also, herbs from different geographical locations can work differently.